edgafner/GBrowser/README.md

 ## G. Idea Browser

 <!-- Plugin description -->
-Embedded Web Browser in a ToolWindow.
+Embedded Web Browser in a ToolWindow  with JCEF.
 Watch YouTube coding session directly in the IDE.

 The goal of this project is to add more browser capability inside the IDE.